geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 ?>

 ```
-3. Request the hosted checkout interaction
+## 3. Request the hosted checkout interaction

-Ensure that your merchant profile is enabled for the Hosted Checkout service.We need to request a checkout session using the Create Checkout Session operation.
+We need to request a checkout session using the Create Checkout Session operation.
 The request should include the payment and interaction data, as well as completion instructions.
-Open Ecommerce/requestSession.php.
-We need to define and initiate the payment and interaction data.
+In __requestSession.php__ We need to define and initiate the payment and interaction data.

 ```php
 <?php